 What is Cremation?

-As we said earlier, people choose cremation over burial of casketed remains for any combination of reasons.
+As we said earlier, people choose cremation vs. burial of casketed remains for any combination of reasons.
 Sometimes it's the simple fear of burial itself, which may stem directly from the Victorian phobia of being buried alive.

-What is Required to Arrange for Cremation?
+What Is Required to Arrange for Cremation?

 Is there a special set of clothes (such as a military uniform or favorite dress) your loved one would appreciate the thought of wearing?
-This will be a focus of the cremation arrangement conversation, and you will be advised by your funeral director as to your best options regarding jewelry or other valuable personal items.
+This will be our focus of discussion for cremation in Houston, Texas, and you will be advised by your funeral director as to your best options regarding jewelry or other valuable personal items.

 Are there any keepsake items you'd like to include in their cremation casket?
-Is there perhaps a special memento such as a treasured photograph or letter?
+Is there perhaps a special memento, such as a treasured photograph or letter?
 We sometimes suggest family members write cards, notes, or letters to their deceased loved one and place them in the casket prior to the cremation.

 Is it Time to Speak with One of Our Cremation Specialists?